 On top of the standard options for car insurance, which we will be diving into below, USAA offers:

 - Roadside assistance: Roadside assistance adds coverage for emergency towing, lockout services, gas delivery, and spare tire installation.

 - Rental reimbursement: This option pays toward a rental car after you file a covered insurance claim.

 - Accident forgiveness: In some states, USAA members can purchase accident forgiveness insurance that protects their rates after one accident.

 - Other insurance products: USAA offers numerous insurance products, including USAA motorcycle insurance as well as rideshare, boat, renters, homeowners, collectible, flood, vision, pet, and life insurance.

 USAA Auto Insurance Reviews

 USAA was not eligible for ranking in the J.D.
-Power 2021 U.S. Auto Insurance StudySM.
-However, the insurer was included in the study and scored highest for customer satisfaction in every region surveyed.
+Power Auto Insurance Study.
+However, the insurer was included in the study and scored highest for customer satisfaction in nearly every region surveyed.